binapani-edu/blog/blogs/gurukul-to-google/content.md

 > **📅 Period**: ***spanning from ancient times to the present day***

 **Imagine this:** a serene morning in an old forest.
-Under a big banyan tree, young boys listen to their guru while sitting cross-legged.
+Under a big banyan tree, young boys sit cross-legged, listening to their guru.
 Not a book.
 No electronics.
 Only verbal communication, recited prayers, and silent self-control.
 Learning in those Gurukuls involved more than just memorising facts; it also involved developing one's character, sharpening one's focus, and forging a close bond with reality.

 Let's fast-forward to the present day: A teenager covers herself with a blanket, rubs her eyes, and opens Google Classroom.
 From a small window on the screen, her teacher welcomes her.
 The Wi-Fi signal is erratic, notifications are pinging, and there may be a sibling making background noise.
 It is still learning, but it is far from flawless.

 India's schools have always changed with the times.
-It shows what people in society value, like wisdom, discipline, job skills, or technology.
-But it also shows how hard it is for us to access opportunities, be equal, and connect with others.
+It reveals what people in society value, such as wisdom, discipline, job skills, or technology.
+However, it also highlights the challenges we face in accessing opportunities, achieving equality, and connecting with others.

 <p align="center">
     <img